lordmilko/i686-elf-tools/README.md

 e.g. **~/build-i686-elf/build-gcc-7.1.0/gcc_make.log**

 If you attempt to run `make` and `configure` commands manually that depend on components of the linux i686-elf toolchain, ensure `~/build-i686-elf/linux/output/bin` is on your path, else you may get errors about binaries being missing.

+By default, i686-elf-tools will build `make` recipes in parallel.
+If any arguments are specified to `i686-elf-tools.sh` however, parallel compilation must be opted into by explicitly specifying `-parallel`.

 ## Mac OS X